 Is Glasgow a city where there's a strong sense of cohesion and collaboration amongst musicians?

 I've only ever made music in Glasgow so I don't know how it compares to other cities, but the musical community here seems pretty inclusive and supportive.
 There's a lot of mutual appreciation across genres, as well as opportunities for newer musicians to work alongside more established acts.
 Nobody is unapproachable.
-The programmes run by the Green Door Studio are responsible for lot of the most interesting creative collaborations in this city.
+The programs run by the Green Door Studio are responsible for lot of the most interesting creative collaborations in this city.
 There's a good deal of crossover between the fields of music, visual art and performance due to festivals like Buzzcut, Glasgow International and Glasgow Film Festival.
 It was the latter that prompted a collaboration between Tut Vu Vu and myself—one of the tracks on Clyde Built 2.0 ("When Lovers Finally Meet") was recorded as part of a commissioned performance at Paisley Abbey last year.

 Do you feel like part of a broader scene at all?